maidsafe/dev-website/src/contents/en-gb/doc_node_js.md

 The type tag we are choosing is just a random number here, although you must know there is a range of reserved numbers for the type tags, any MutableData stored with any of this reserved type tags will have a special treatment by the network.

-At this point we have a MutableData object which was not committed to the network yet, so we can now request the API to send the corresponding request to the SAFE Network to store it:
+At this point we have a MutableData object which was not committed to the network yet, so we can now request the API to send the corresponding request to the Safe Network to store it:
 ```js
 const initialData = {
   "random_key_1": JSON.stringify({